EricGebhart/flickr-fetcher/README.md

 [spec](https://clojure.org/guides/spec), so that seems like a good choice if for only that reason.
 I've done simple compojure servers before, I like compojure, and I like using swagger for documentation purposes.
-I've not used [compojure-api](https://github.com/metosin/compojure-api) which has both and with the the new [2.0 alpha](https://github.com/metosin/c2) version it is possible to use spec instead of schema, so why not.
+I've not used [compojure-api](https://github.com/metosin/compojure-api) which has both and with the the new [2.0 alpha](https://github.com/metosin/c2) version it is possible to use spec or schema, so why not.

 Finally, I want this to be a system which can grow beyond it's simple beginnings.
 To that end it should use either [component](https://github.com/stuartsierra/component) or [mount](https://github.com/tolitius/mount).
 I am agnostic about the two.
 I used component in it's early days